-How Do I Add Music to iTunes in a Regular Way?
+How do I add music to iTunes in a regular way?

 In theory, adding music to iTunes (library) seems as simple as A-B-C. You can find user guide from Apple's Support page, or from many other websites.
-In brief, the whole process goes like
+In brief, the whole process goes like:

 "Open iTunes -> File -> Add File/Folder to Library -> Navigate in your computer -> Choose File/Folder -> Click Open or double-click to import the file -> find the music file under Music option.
+By this, the music added should be categorized by name, artist, album and so on in iTunes.

 How Can I Add Special Types of Music Files to iTunes?